npms-io/npms-analyzer/docs/architecture.md

 - Fetch contributors
 - Check the build status

 This collector is susceptible to the GitHub [rate limit](https://developer.github.com/v3/rate_limit/) policy.
-To fight against this limit, you may define several GitHub keys to be used in a round-robin fashion.
+To fight against this limit, you may define several GitHub keys in the config to be used in a round-robin fashion.

 ##### npm